We are based in North Sulawesi, at the heart of the Coral Triangle.

 They connected with Marco Segre Reinach, marine biologist and owner of Coral Eye, and Anna Clerici, then resort manager.
 Together, they began analysing waste flows on Bangka Island and exploring practical, locally adapted solutions.

 Their findings revealed that around 70% of the plastic waste washing ashore was recyclable and held economic value, yet transportation costs made recovery financially unviable.
-In response, the No-Trash Triangle Initiative was founded to develop and manage waste-management solutions tailored to island contexts.
+In response, they started to develop scalable approaches and waste-management solutions tailored to island contexts.

-In 2022, the No-Trash Triangle Initiative entered a new phase of growth.
-What began as a locally driven community initiative gained international attention, creating opportunities to scale its impact.
-To support this regional expansion, NTTI established key partnerships with PRLS and CleanHub, enabling improved waste treatment solutions and full operational traceability.
+What began as a locally driven community initiative gained international attention, and in 2022 NTTI established key partnerships with PRLS and CleanHub, enabling improved waste treatment solutions and full operational traceability.
 That same year, NTTI became a formally registered Indonesian foundation, and Anna Clerici joined the organisation full time, strengthening coordination, strategic planning, and long-term vision.
 This shift marked a transition from isolated local action to a structured, scalable, and replicable model—designed to be adapted across North Sulawesi and other regions of the Coral Triangle.

 Dr Miriam Weber, Marine Biologist, Researcher, Networker